scr0-0ge/Da3018-vt2023-project/Lab log.md

 The usage of 'hashCode' for storing the overlaps in an integer set instead of the actual String ID significantly reduces the memory footprint.
 Moreover, the usage of BufferedReader for file reading helps manage system resources efficiently, given that it reads text from a character-input stream, buffering characters to provide efficient reading of characters, arrays, and lines.

 ### Next Steps
-Export them into csv format and use python to create a graph.
+The degree distribution data we got is essentially a histogram that shows the frequency of each degree (number of overlaps), next step is eport them into csv format and use python to create a visualized graph.

 ---